18F/API-All-the-X/api_training.md

 ## Trainings available to agencies

 18F offers a range of in-person or remote trainings for federal agencies to help them better understand and use APIs.
+If you are interested in one or more of the below trainings, contact Gray Brooks at GSA.

 ### API training for executives